nitzanhen/agrippa/Readme.md

 To update to the new version, call `npm i -g agrippa`.
 Read more about our release on [the release page](https://github.com/NitzanHen/agrippa/releases/tag/v1.2.0).

+Also, [we have a Twitter account now](https://twitter.com/agrippa_cli)!
+It will post news, tips and more, check it out!

 ## Features
 🚀 **Extremely easy to pick up** and use in both new and existing projects.<br/>
 🐙 **Flexible** - agrippa strives to be useful in many different circumstances.<br/>